EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Key Derivation {#key-der}

-Derivation of key and IV used with the AEAD functions SHALL be performed with HKDF {{RFC5869}} following the specification in Section 11 of {{RFC8152}} using a pseudorandom key (PRK) and the HMAC algorithm in the selected cipher suite.
+Derivation of key and IV used with the AEAD functions SHALL be performed with HKDF {{RFC5869}} following the specification in Section 11 of {{RFC8152}} using a pseudorandom key (PRK) and the hash algorithm in the selected cipher suite.
 The PRKs are derived using HKDF-Extract {{RFC5869}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
    PRK = HKDF-Extract( salt, IKM )